 Fatphobia is probably something you’ve heard about but didn’t have a name for.

-Written by Meagan Gunnip, Graduate Clinical Intern and Clinical Support Specialist
+Written by Meagan Gunnip, Clinician and Community Outreach Specialist

 It is no secret that our society can be judgmental, competitive, and appearance-obsessed.
 So it’s no surprise that people in bigger bodies can be treated poorly.
 Most people are probably aware of the fact that being in a bigger body comes with a certain stigma, and having negative attitudes or thoughts about these people is called fatphobia.
 Similarly, weight stigma is stereotyping people based on their weight.